HirbodBehnam/Netboot-Imager-Tutorial/README.md

 > You might also want to install the `xorriso` package from your package manager.

 > [!TIP]
-> Before netbooting, try the generated ISO in a virtual machine.
+> Before netbooting, try the generated ISO in a virtual machine to see if everything works fine.

 ## Step 5 - Imaging the Mother